tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The point is, be conservative, buy great deals, and have a financial backup plan.
 If this means spending six months working a second job to save up $5,000 to put into a savings account, then start that second job tomorrow.
 Maybe it means asking your boss for a raise or lowering your living expenses (remember… sacrifice!).
 Whatever you need to do, get started as soon as possible.
 Stop wasting time on excuses and start planning for how you are going to get there

+- In the US: Homeowners can purchase a home with a mortgage that requires as little as 0% down.• Homeowners get lower, fixed interest rates.• Homeowners can qualify with lower credit scores.• Homeowners are often given the first option to buy foreclosures (especially HUD homes, which are properties that have been foreclosed upon by the U.S. Department of Housing and Urban Development).• Homeowners can often negotiate better deals with sellers.
+You can consider a single-family home an investment if you purchase it with the intention of using it as a real estate investment in the future or if you can build substantial equity by doing some light rehab and then parlay that equity into greater investments later

 # owner occupied investment properties

+- todo review multifamily millionaire volume 1, chapter 15

 - an owner-occupied investment property is a home that has been purchased as an investment but that also functions as a primary residence for the investor.
 Because America loves homeowners, investing in real estate that doubles as a home satisfies the country's love of home-ownership.